vytasrgl/ChatScript/WIKI/ChatScript-Advanced-User-Manual.md

 The stand-alone engine and the WEBINTERFACE/BETTER scripts automatically handle the following oob outputs:

+- **Callback**
-**Callback**: The webpage or stand-alone engine will wait for the designated milliseconds and if the user has not begun typing will send in the oob message [callback] to CS.
+  The webpage or stand-alone engine will wait for the designated milliseconds and if the user has not begun typing will send in the oob message [callback] to CS.
 If user begins typing before the timeout, the callback is cancelled. e.g. `[callback=3000]` will wait 3 seconds.

+- **Loopback**
-**Loopback**: The webpage or stand-alone engine will wait for the designated milliseconds after every output from CS and if the user has not begun typing will send in the oob message [loopback] to CS.
+  The webpage or stand-alone engine will wait for the designated milliseconds after every output from CS and if the user has not begun typing will send in the oob message [loopback] to CS.
 If user begins typing before the timeout, the loopback is cancelled for this output only, and will resume counting on the next output. e.g. `[loopback=3000]` will wait 3 seconds after every output.

+- **Alarm**
-**Alarm**: The webpage or stand-alone engine will wait for the designated milliseconds and then send in the oob message [alarm] to CS.
+  The webpage or stand-alone engine will wait for the designated milliseconds and then send in the oob message [alarm] to CS.
 Input typing has no effect. e.g. `[alarm=3000]` will wait 3 seconds and then send in the alarm.
 CS can cancel any of these by sending an oob message with a milliseconds of 0. e.g. `[loopback=0 callback=0 alarm=0]` cancels any pending callbacks into the future.

 # System callback functions